protesilaos/my-website/_codelog/2023-01-06-re-modus-questions-disability.md

 The following is an exchange that took place [on the mailing list of the Modus themes](https://lists.sr.ht/~protesilaos/modus-themes/%3CCA%2BddoUx0GFb15oQ%3Du%3Dy7oBcZanQn8As3uN50Aj%3D%3DwXTh-Tm31w%40mail.gmail.com%3E).
-I am reproducing here as it will probably reach a wider audience.
+I am reproducing it here as it will probably reach a wider audience.

 * * *